 No!
 At least none that has ever been reported.
 It’s really not surprising.
 Even if every person on the planet were to fill out 10 million brackets each, the odds are less than 1% that even one of them would have a perfect bracket.
 Of course, that’s even assuming that each one of them filled theirs out differently.

-Even with around 10% of Americans filling out some kind of office pool bracket, and several of the ones participating filling out more than one, the odds of someone attaining perfection are not good.
+With around 10% of Americans filling out some kind of office pool bracket, and several of the ones participating filling out more than one, the odds of someone attaining perfection are not good.

 With 319 million people living in the United States, that’s 31.9 million filling out brackets.
 If those participating each filled two different versions out, that’s 62.8 million brackets.
 It’s no wonder we don’t see people going flawless, even in years where the favorites hold serve.